morpheusthewhite/DisastrOS-semaphores/README.md

 Semaphores are system structure that wrap a counter that can be increased or decreased.
 Whenever it is decreased and its current value is <= 0 the process who decremented it is put in a waiting queue whose head is detached every time the counter is incremented.

 To open a semaphore in disastrOS, call `disastrOS_semOpen(int semnum)`.
-It creates a system semaphore with global id `semnum` if it does not exist and then opens it for the calling process, putting it in the list of the opened semaphores of the process.
-If everything went fine returns an integer representing the descriptor of the semaphore for the calling process, otherwise an error code (see section below).
+It creates a system semaphore with global id `semnum` (must be >= 0) if it does not exist in the system and opens it for the calling process, putting it in the list of the opened semaphores of the process.
+If the semaphore with the given id already exists, this function just opens it for the process.
+If everything went fine it returns an integer representing the descriptor of the semaphore, otherwise an error code (see section below).

 Both `disastrOS_wait(int semfd)` and `disastrOS_semPost(int semfd)` are used to change the value of the counter of the semaphore with descriptor `semfd` (the process should have opened the semaphore before calling these functions), respectively by decreasing and increasing it.
 On success they return 0, an error code otherwise.

-Semaphores are closed by calling `disastrOS_semClose(int semfd)` and by the descriptor.
+Semaphores are closed by calling `disastrOS_semClose(int semfd)` by passing an integer representig the descriptor.
 When all processes using a certain semaphore closed it, it is automatically unlinked.

 ### Error codes

 In `include/disastrOS_constants.h` are defined the following error codes:

+- `DSOS_ESEMOPEN` returned by `disastrOS_semOpen` when no more semaphore can be created in the system
-- `DSOS_ESEMOPEN` returned by `disastrOS_semOpen` when either is opened a semaphore with negative id or no more semaphore can be created
+- `DSOS_ESEMNEG` returned by `disastrOS_semOpen` when is opened a semaphore with negative id
 - `DSOS_ESEMNOFD` returned by `disastrOS_semOpen` when it failed to create the SemDescriptor to the given semaphore
 - `DSOS_ESEMCLOSE` returned by `disastrOS_semClose` when a process is trying to close a semaphore that does not exist or that it is not opened by the process
-- `DSOS_ENOSEM` returned by `disastrOS_semWait` and by `disastrOS_semPost` when a process is trying to wait or post to a semaphore that is not opened by it.
+- `DSOS_ENOSEM` returned by `disastrOS_semWait` and by `disastrOS_semPost` when a process is trying to wait or post to a semaphore that is not opened by it or that does not exist.

 ## Valgrind test